mayurvithlani7/fintoosh-backend/TESTING_GUIDE.md

 # 🎯 **NEW: Child-Specific Onboarding & Engagement - Testing Instructions**

 ## **Overview**
-This feature set creates a delightful first-time user experience for children, guiding them through the app with interactive walkthroughs, gamified progress tracking, and an immediate win with a welcome task.
+This feature set creates a delightful first-time user experience for children, guiding them through the app with interactive walkthroughs, gamified progress tracking, and an immediate win with their first chore completion.

 ## **Prerequisites**
 - ✅ Backend server running on port 5001